Lingaro/magento2-module-config/README.md

 #### Always

-Import the config from csv to db (no matter if config exists in db or not).
+Import the config from csv to db (update if it exists in db, insert if it does not).

 #### Absent